jomis/poltertools/README.md

 - **Permission Issues**: The script automatically handles permissions for the Ghost content directory.
 - **Cache Issues**: If changes aren't reflecting:
   1. Try clearing your browser cache
-  2. Use `poltertools restart` for locale changes
+  2. Use `./poltertools.sh restart` for locale changes
-  3. Use `poltertools clean` to start fresh
+  3. Use `./poltertools.sh clean` to start fresh

 ## Notes